janek/dewebflow/README.md

 ### TODO
 - review the code in `remove-badge.html`, since it's copied from ChatGPT without due diligence and uses unfamiliar things (mutation observers)
+- also `getAllSubpages.js` is a little brittle
+- reorganizing code into more files should also make things cleaner

 ### Outlook
 Mostly doing this to get it out of my head and because it's maybe a fun hack.
 Taking it far is not necessarily the right thing to do, but it could involve:
-- more "complete" export (CSS, JS, images) - note that this might be unnecessary, and keeping it light is great if it works
+- ~~more "complete" export (CSS, JS, images) - note that this might be unnecessary, and keeping it light is great if it works~~
-- nice CLI interface (as opposed to a set of scripts)
+- ~~nice CLI interface (as opposed to a set of scripts)~~
 - invoking in a cloud function
 - browser extension to publish from webflow directly